 |Value (int)||Field.Value (see BSI)|

-Row(Member=1), which looks a bit more intuitive.
 In the relational model, joins are often necessary.
-Because Pilosa supports extremely high cardinality in both rows and columns, many types of joins are accomplished with basic Pilosa queries across multiple fields.
+Because Pilosa supports extremely high cardinality in both rows and columns, many types of joins are accomplished with basic Pilosa queries across multiple frames.
 For example, this SQL join:

 select AVG(p.Age) from People p inner join PersonCar pc on pc.PersonID=p.ID inner join Cars c on pc.CarID=c.ID where c.Make = 'Ford'